 Why Atrium?Atrium differentiates itself from the current array of financing alternatives available to an entrepreneur by offering the ability to leverage the research, development, manufacturing, sales, marketing, distribution, customer and vendor resources of its corporate partners.
 In addition, we provide our portfolio companies assistance with business strategy, financing needs and day-to-day operating issues.

-What is Atrium's investment focus?We specialize in industries experiencing technology transformation that overlap Atrium's core expertise, including energy technology, advanced materials, transportation, information technology and wireless communications.
+What is Atrium's investment focus?We specialize in industries experiencing technology transformation that overlap Atrium's core expertise, including education, energy technology, advanced materials, transportation, information technology and wireless communications.

 What types of products and services are attractive to Atrium?Atrium prefers products and services that are difficult to duplicate and incorporate considerable intellectual property and proprietary know how.